Article Overview: Best Things to Do in Yellowstone National Park

 After sunset is usually the best time to find yourself a spot here and watch the golden light sweep through the valley as you search for signs of wildlife.

 Hayden Valley is easily accessed from Canyon Village and is the perfect sunset excursion if you happen to be staying in that area.

 Hayden Valley is one of the lesser visited spots (all things considered) and a great addition to your list of things to do in Yellowstone National Park to escape the massive crowds.

 Top 10 Best Things to Do at Yellowstone National Park

-As you can see from the picture above Mammoth Hot Springs is a very unique hot spring that’s been drawing onlookers for more than a decade.
+As you can see from the picture below, Mammoth Hot Springs is a very unique hot spring that’s been drawing onlookers for a very long time.

-The intricate terraces of the springs are formed from the geothermal activity going on just beneath the surface.
+The intricate terraces of springs here are formed from the geothermal activity going on just beneath the surface.

 The Upper Geyser Basin is probably the most popular area in the park – and with good reason!
-Here you’ll find Old Faithful, but you’ll also find countless other geysers and geothermal pools and springs.
+Here you’ll find many of the top things to do in Yellowstone.

 Make sure to always stay on the trail!
 Leaving the trail is extremely dangerous and has lead to visitor deaths in the past.